Best Foreign Language Film Oscar: From Chinese martial arts epic ‘House of Flying Daggers’ to Spanish right-to-die drama ‘The Sea Inside’

 - Al Pacino in Michael Radford’s adaptation of William Shakespeare’s The Merchant of Venice.

 Academy of Motion Picture Arts and Sciences website.

 Image of Ziyi Zhang in Best Foreign Language Film Oscar hopeful House of Flying Daggers: Sony Pictures Classics.

 The Story of the Weeping Camel image: ThinkFilm.

 Tom Hanks The Polar Express image: Warner Bros.

-“Foreign Language Film Oscar: Why Are Two Bernal Movies Academy Award Orphans?” last updated in May 2019.
+“Foreign Language Film Oscar: Why Are 2 Bernal Movies Academy Award Orphans?” last updated in September 2019.